StianOvrevage/stian.tech/_posts/2019-02-23-disk-performance-on-aks-part-1.md

     * **errors**: the count of error events

 <a id="StorageBackground"></a>
-## Storage Background
+### Storage Background

 Disk usage has two dimensions, throughput/bandwidth(BW) and operations per second (IOPS), and the underlying storage system will have upper limits of how much data it can receive (BW) and the number of operations it can perform per second (IOPS).

-> Background - harddrive types: harddrives come in two types, Solid State Disks (SSD) and spindle (HDD).
+> __Background - harddrive types__: harddrives come in two types, Solid State Disks (SSD) and spindle (HDD).
 A SSD disk is a microship capable of permanently storing data while a HDD uses spinning platters to store data.
 HDDs have a fixed rate of rotation (RPM), typically 5.400 and 7.200 RPM for lower cost drives for home use and higher cost 10.000 and 15.000 RPM drives for server use.
 Over the last 20 years of HDDs their storage density has increased, but the RPM has largely stayed the same.
 A disk with twice the density (500GB to 1TB for example) can read twice as much data on a single rotation and thus increase the bandwidth significantly.
 However, reading or writing a random block still requires waiting for the disk to spin enough to reach the relevant sector on the disk.
 So IOPS has not increased much for HDDs and is still a low 125-150 IOPS for a 10.000 RPM enterprise disk.
 A SSD does not have any moving parts so is able to reach MUCH higher IOPS.
 A low end Samsung 960 EVO with 500GB capacity costs $150 and can achieve a whopping 330.000 IOPS! ([wikipedia.com](https://en.wikipedia.org/wiki/IOPS))

-> Background - access patterns: The way a program uses storage also has a huge impact on the performance one can achieve.
+> __Background - access patterns__: The way a program uses storage also has a huge impact on the performance one can achieve.
 Sequential access is when we read or write a large file.
 When this happens the operating system and harddrive can optimize and "merge" operations so that we can read or write a much bigger chunk of data at a time.
 If we can read 1MB at a time 150 times per second we get 150MB/s of bandwidth.
 However, fully random access where the smallest chunk we read or write is a 4KB block the same 150 IOPS would only give a bandwidth of 0.6MB/s!

-> Background - cloud vs physical: Now we know what HDDs are limited to a low IOPS and low IOPS combined with a random access pattern gives us a low overall bandwidth.
+> __Background - cloud vs physical__: Now we know what HDDs are limited to a low IOPS and low IOPS combined with a random access pattern gives us a low overall bandwidth.
 There is a huge gotcha here when it comes to cloud.
 On Azure when using Premium Managed SSD the IOPS you are given is a factor of the disk size you provision ([microsoft.com](https://azure.microsoft.com/en-us/pricing/details/managed-disks/)).
 A 512GB disk is limited to 2.300 IOPS and 150MB/s.
 With 100% random access that only gives about 9MB/s of bandwidth!

-> Background - OS caching: To overcome some of the limitations of the underlying disk (mostly IOPS) there are potentially several layers of caching involved.
+> __Background - OS caching__: To overcome some of the limitations of the underlying disk (mostly IOPS) there are potentially several layers of caching involved.
 Linux file systems can have `writeback` enabled which causes Linux to temporarily store data that is going to be written to disk in memory.
 This can give a big performance increase when there are sudden spikes of writes exceeding the performance of the underlying disk.
 It also increases the chance that operations can be `merged` where several write operations to areas of the disk that are nearby can be executed as one.
 This caching works best for sudden peaks and will not necessarily be enough if there is continous random writes to disk.
 This caching also means that even though an application thinks it has saved some data to disk it can be lost in the case of a power outage or other failure.
 Applications can also explicitly request `direct` access where every operation is persisted to disk before receiving a confirmation.
 This is a trade-off between performance and durability that needs to be decided based on the application itself and the environment.

-> Background - Azure caching: Azure also provides read and write cache for its `disks` which is enabled by default.
+> __Background - Azure caching__: Azure also provides read and write cache for its `disks` which is enabled by default.
 As we will see soon for our use case it's not a good idea to use.

 <a id="WhatToMeasure"></a>
 ## What to measure?